-Everybody loves an Easter Egg or two, but by the time Easter has come and gone and you feel like throwing them all over the fence, it’s time to get practical and turn the overflow of choco-loaded sins into something you won’t be sick of the sight of.
+Everybody loves an Easter Egg or two.
+That said, by the time Easter has come and you’ve filled up your boots with an Easter Sunday lunch and copious amounts of Easter egg chocolate, you feel like throwing them all over the fence.
+It’s time to get practical and turn all those leftover Easter eggs into something you won’t be sick of the sight of.
 Hurrah then for Michelin starred Bohemia’s Head Pastry Chef Ellen de Jager’s tips on how to use leftover Easter Eggs!
 Warning: not suitable for the calorie-shy!
 Check them out here:

 For an easy no bake recipe for the children, try Easter themed rocky road.
 Mix the melted leftover chocolate with mini marshmallows, digestive biscuits, dried fruit or mini chocolate eggs then place in the fridge to set for 3 hours.
 Once it is set, dust with icing sugar.